Tuning

 # the snapshot.

-# Higher values can achieve more throughput in very write heavy
+# Higher values can achieve more throughput in really write heavy

 # situations but will end up in more disk usage and longer